-A thigh lift is a cosmetic procedure, which is not paid for by insurance.
-In general, a thigh lift costs $9770.
+Insurance does not cover the cost of a thigh lift surgery.
+In general, a thigh lift costs $11,000 – $13,250 depending on the incision.
 The price includes the surgeon’s fee, the facility fee at the Theda Care Surgery Center, and anesthesia.
 The pricing is subject to change, and will change if the surgery is done at another facility, and if there are unique circumstances surrounding the surgery, etc.

 In general, thigh lift candidates are:

 Medial thigh lift incision Improving the contours of the outer thigh may require an incision extending from the groin around the hip.
-Advanced techniques usually allow incisions to be placed in strategic locations where they can be hidden by most types of clothing and swimsuits.
+Advanced techniques usually allow surgeons to place incisions in strategic locations where most types of clothing and swimsuits can hide the incisions.
 However, incisions may be extensive.

 Outer thigh lift incision Deep support sutures within underlying tissues help to form the newly shaped contours.
-Sutures close the skin incisions.
+The surgeon will use sutures to close the skin incisions.

 The smoother and tighter contouring is apparent almost immediately, although initially obscured by swelling and bruising.
 However, it may take several months for the final results to fully develop.
-With these many options, it is best to discuss your thigh lift options with the experienced surgeons of Fox Valley Plastic Surgery.
+With this many options, it is best to discuss your thigh lift options with the experienced surgeons of Fox Valley Plastic Surgery.
 Contact Fox Valley Plastic Surgery today at (920) 233-1540 to schedule a consultation.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.

 Dr. David Janssen and Dr. William Doubek combine experience, refined surgical techniques, and artistry to produce beautiful results for their plastic and reconstructive surgery patients.